olebole/irafdoc/doc/quadred.guide.rst

   of parameters at the end of the parameter list which control the fitting.
 The default overscan bias section and fitting parameters for your instrument should be set by <b>setinstrument</b>.
 If the word
-  <tt>"image"</tt> is given the overscan bias section is defined in the image
+  <span style="font-family: monospace;">"image"</span> is given the overscan bias section is defined in the image
   header or the instrument translation file.
 If an overscan section is not set you can use <b>implot</b> to determine the columns or rows for the bias region and define an overscan image section.
 If you are